What is AWS?

-AWS (Amazon Web Services) is a comprehensive, evolving cloud computing platform provided by Amazon that includes a mixture of infrastructure as a service (IaaS), platform as a service (PaaS) and packaged software as a service (SaaS) offerings.
+AWS (Amazon Web Services) is a comprehensive, evolving cloud computing platform provided by Amazon that includes a mixture of infrastructure-as-a-service (IaaS), platform-as-a-service (PaaS) and packaged-software-as-a-service (SaaS) offerings.
 AWS services can offer an organization tools such as compute power, database storage and content delivery services.

 AWS offers many different tools and solutions for enterprises and software developers that can be used in data centers in up to 190 countries.
-Groups such as government agencies, education institutions, nonprofits and private organizations can use AWS services.
+Groups such as government agencies, education institutions, non-profits and private organizations can use AWS services.

 How AWS works

-- Data management
+- data management

-- Hybrid cloud
+- hybrid cloud

-- Development tools
+- development tools

-- Big data management
+- big data management

-- Artificial intelligence (AI)
+- artificial intelligence (AI)

-- Mobile development
+- mobile development

-- Messages and notification
+- messages and notification

-Databases, data management
+Databases and data management

 An AWS customer can use Amazon ElastiCache and DynamoDB Accelerator as in-memory and real-time data caches for applications.
-Amazon Redshift offers a data warehouse, which makes it easier for data analysts to perform business intelligence (BI) tasks.
+Amazon Redshift offers a data warehouse, which makes it easier for data analysts to perform business intelligence tasks.

-Migration, hybrid cloud
+Migration and hybrid cloud

 AWS includes various tools and services designed to help users migrate applications, databases, servers and data onto its public cloud.
 The AWS Migration Hub provides a location to monitor and manage migrations from on premises to the cloud.
-Once in the cloud, EC2 Systems Manager helps an IT team configure on-premises servers and AWS instances.
+Once in the cloud, EC2 Simple Systems Manager helps an IT team configure on-premises servers and AWS instances.